-Review on The Sixteen58 Restaurant at Lower Slaughter Manor
+Review on Restaurant at The Slaughters Manor House

 There's been a manor house of sorts on this site for almost a thousand years; during the fifteenth century it was a convent, and the current building dates from around 1658.
 Sheltered grounds, manicured lawns and serried rows of roses and begonias contribute to the serenity of the scene, and the golden, Cotswold-stone house is packed with plump sofas, armchairs and rich fabrics.